draeger-lab/refinegems/docs/source/modules-desc/pathways.rst

 3. Addition of all KEGG pathways for a reaction with the biological qualifier ``OCCURS_IN`` to the annotations
 4. Addition of all KEGG pathways as groups with references to the contained reactions as ``groups:member``

-The only function that you will need to access is ``kegg_pathways``:
+The only function that you will need to access is :py:func:`~refinegems.curation.pathways.kegg_pathways`:

-.. autofunction:: refinegems.pathways.kegg_pathways
-    :noindex:

 .. code:: python
     :linenos: